kathgironpe/ui_faces/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as follows:
+The package is [available in Hex](https://hexdocs.pm/ui_faces/0.1.6/UiFaces.Face.html) can be installed as follows:

   1. Add `ui_faces` to your list of dependencies in `mix.exs`: